 Safety means several things.
 First, you have to feel safe with your therapist.
 If you don’t, find a different one.
 Second, you have to be safe in your life.
 You can’t still be living with your abuser, you can’t still be tolerating their denial.
 You also have to get free from toxic relationships that will trigger your abuse reactions.
 For some reason, when we’ve been traumatized, we sometimes unknowingly seek out situations that are similar.
 That’s got to stop.
 You have to be in control of your life in order to heal.

 Next comes the heart of how trauma therapy works.
 In the past, we used talk therapy alone.
 This can work, but it takes a long time (sometimes many years).
-Nowadays, we have powerful techniques which are based on working with the body.
+Nowadays, we have powerful techniques which are based on working with the body, such as EMDR.
 They’re often very effective, and usually shorter.
 Sometimes a lot shorter.

 Trauma therapy helps your brain/body process the memory of the trauma.
 Even though you may not remember it well, your body remembers it.
 Your body remembers every blow, every word, every move your perpetrator made, and it remembers not only what happened and what you did to try to help and defend yourself, but also what your body wanted to do.
 The problem is, this memory is stuck.
 The brain hasn’t put it into place, the way it does with normal memories.
 Once it has done this, the trauma goes from being something that is still happening to something that happened in the past.
 It’s a bad thing, for sure, but a bad thing that is finally over.